gomorpheus/morpheus-apidoc/source/includes/_user_sources.md

 Parameter | Default | Description
 --------- | ------- | -----------
-phrase | null | Filter on wildcard match of name or description name | null | Filter on exact match of name type | null | Filter on exact match of type code
+phrase |  | Filter on wildcard match of name or description name |  | Filter on exact match of name type |  | Filter on exact match of type code

 ## Get a Specific User Source